Zone Change Process

 Submission of the Application

-The applicant provides detailed plans, including a site survey and intended building plans to the Planning and Zoning Department.
+The applicant provides detailed plans, including a site survey and intended building plans to the Development Department.
 Copies of the application are distributed to various agencies including the Hamilton Regional Planning Commission, the County Engineer, the County Public Works, the General Health District, the Soil Conservation Service, the Metropolitan Sewer District, the Ohio Department of Transportation, the Ohio Environmental Protection Agency (EPA), the Colerain Township Fire Safety Officer, and the Colerain Township Public Works Department for their review.
 These agencies may choose to provide comments, including any specific conditions they may impose on the proposed plan.

 Review by the Hamilton County Regional Planning Commission

-The Regional Planning Commission provides a recommendation to the Township regarding the application.
+The Regional Planning Commission sometimes provides a recommendation to the Township regarding the application.
 The meeting of the Regional Planning Commission, while an open public meeting, is not a public hearing, but comments are accepted from those attending.

 Public Hearing Before the Colerain Township Zoning Commission